 Place your poppy: Join in this campaign to display poppy images throughout the community to show gratitude for veterans, similar to the Hearts for Healthcare campaign.
 Download a Printable Poppy Poster (PDF) to place on your window or somewhere visible to others.

 Gather the household together for two minutes of silence to honour and remember those who have fallen in service for the country.
-Residents across the City are invited to join Legion Branch 263 members in spirit by observing two minutes of silence on their front porch at 11 a.m.
+Residents across the City are invited to join Legion Branch 263 members in spirit by observing two minutes of silence at 11 a.m.
 For a silent video to reflect upon, visit the Two Minutes of Silence page.

 Tune in to the federal Remembrance Day ceremony on television or online.